 “It is [the citizens’] choice, and depends upon their conduct, whether they will be respectable and prosperous, or contemptable and miserable as a Nation.
 This is the time of their political probation; this is the moment when the eyes of the World are turned upon them.” —George Washington

-Today’s Patriots exemplify not only the eternal spirit of Liberty conferred by previous generations of Patriots but also a spirit enlivened in recent history by a constitutional advocate who many regard as the greatest American president of the 20th century.
+Today’s Patriots exemplify not only the eternal spirit of Liberty conferred by previous generations of Patriots but also a spirit enlivened in recent history by a constitutional advocate who many regard as the greatest American president of the twentieth century.

-Ronald Reagan was elected president in 1980 on a platform of strong leadership, constitutional integrity and federalism, and he was devoted to that doctrine.
-Four years later he was re-elected in a landslide, winning every state but his opponent’s home state and, tellingly, the District of Columbia.
+Ronald Reagan was elected president in 1980 on a platform of strong leadership, constitutional integrity, and federalism, and he was devoted to that doctrine.
+Four years later he was reelected in a landslide, winning every state but his opponent’s home state and, tellingly, the District of Columbia.

 Under his leadership, the nation’s slide into the socialist abyss was temporarily arrested.
 He understood as his contemporary, British Prime Minister Margaret Thatcher, stated succinctly: “Socialist governments … always run out of other people’s money.
 They then start to nationalize everything.”

-In 1964, three years before he would serve as Governor of California, Reagan delivered a treatise on Liberty titled, “A Time for Choosing,” which to this day appositely frames conservative philosophy.
+In 1964, three years before he would serve as governor of California, Reagan delivered a treatise on Liberty titled, “A Time for Choosing,” which to this day appositely frames conservative philosophy.